pwsh1996/Certification-Study/README.md

 ### ✅ manage data disks
 ![image](https://user-images.githubusercontent.com/51274282/152251828-b19c6a72-a70d-45f2-9fbb-0f0c4ba852c0.png)

-You can click on the disk and get some extra details, including the ability to select a different size for the disk.
+You can click on the disk and get some extra details, including the ability to select a different size for the disk (you can only go up in size).

 ![image](https://user-images.githubusercontent.com/51274282/152254359-ddc5135a-09af-426c-a0db-3364830f009f.png)